-Child Development Department recognizes the importance of a positive mealtime environment.
+Early Learning and Care Department recognizes the importance of a positive mealtime environment.
 For that reason, meals and snacks are offered family style, with staff sitting with children and modeling healthy eating behaviors.

-Nutrition education is offered to children weekly through the "I Am Moving, I Am Learning" curriculum.
+Nutrition education is included in the classroom curriculum.
 Healthy nutrition is depicted in the classroom through posters, pictures, storybooks that include healthy messages, healthy food models in the dramatic play area, etc.

-Physical activity is encouraged daily through the "I Am Moving, I Am Learning" curriculum.
+Physical activity is encouraged daily through the IMIL.
 At least 60 minutes of structured and unstructured physical activities are provided daily.

-Teachers are trained on the "IMIL" curriculum as well as Head Start Performance Standards related to family style meal service, food allergies and requirements related to the Child and Adult Care Food Program.
+Teachers are trained on the Head Start Performance Standards related to family style meal service, food allergies and requirements related to the Child and Adult Care Food Program.

-Tips on Feeding Your Child
+Tips for Healthy Eating at Home

-- Just like you, your child needs to eat food from each of the food groups every day to grow and stay healthy. - Children judge a food by how it looks.
+Just like you, your child needs to eat food from each of the food groups every day to grow and stay healthy.

+Children judge a food by how it looks.
 They like colorful foods.
-A slice of apple or orange can help make a meal look better to your child. - Your child's appetite may change from day to day.
+A slice of apple or orange can help make a meal look better to your child.

+Your child's appetite may change from day to day.
 It is better to offer small servings of food on smaller plates.
-Let your child ask for seconds. - Children are more likely to taste foods they have helped to prepare.
+Let your child ask for seconds.

+Children are more likely to taste foods they have helped to prepare.
 Also, cooking together teaches math, vocabulary and science!